micado-scale/docs/user_documentation/rst/deployment.rst

    cp sample-hosts hosts
    vi hosts

 Edit the ``hosts`` file to set ansible variables for MiCADO master machine.
-Update the following parameters: ansible_host=\ *IP*, ansible_connection=\ *ssh* and ansible_user=\ *YOUR SUDOER ACCOUNT*.
-To specify the listening port of the MiCADO web interface, please edit the *web_listening_port* parameter, which defaults to the default HTTPS port (443/TCP).
-Please, revise the other parameters as well, however in most cases the default values are correct.
-To change the default port of the MiCADO web management interface edit the value of the ``web_listening_port`` variable.
+Update the following parameters:

+* **ansible_host**: specifies the publicly reachable ip address of MiCADO master.
+Set the public or floating ip of the master regardless the deployment method is remote or local.
+The ip specified here is used by the Dashboard for webpage redirection as well
+* **ansible_connection**: specifies how the target host can be reached.
+Use "ssh" for remote or "local" for local installation.
+In case of remote installation, make sure you can authenticate yourself against MiCADO master.
+We recommend to deploy your public ssh key on MiCADO master before starting the deployment
+* **ansible_user**: specifies the name of your sudoer account, defaults to "ubuntu"
+* **ansible_become**: specifies if account change is needed to become root, defaults to "True"
+* **ansible_become_method**: specifies which command to use to become superuser, defaults to "sudo"
+* **ansible_python_interpreter**: specifies the interpreter to be used for ansible on the target host, defaults to "/usr/bin/python3"
+* **docker_cred_path**: sets the path of file storing the credentials for private docker registries, defaults to "./docker-cred.yml"
+* **web_listening_port**: specifies the listening port of the management interface including the MiCADO dashboard and the REST interface, defaults to the default HTTPS port (443/TCP)

+Please, revise all the parameters, however in most cases the default values are correct.

 Step 6: Start the installation of MiCADO master.
 ------------------------------------------------